Hurricane Maria strengthens again as it heads toward Turks and Caicos

 "It depends on the damage to the infrastructure," he said.
 "I'm afraid it's probably going to be severe.
 If it is ... we're looking at months as opposed to weeks or days."

 Retired army veteran Manuel Torres called the devastation of Maria the worst he'd ever seen.
 His mother's house in La Perla, an oceanfront community in old San Juan, was completely destroyed.
-Emerging after the storm had passed, Torres found their three-story home was now only two stories, and was missing a roof.
+Emerging after the storm had passed, Torres found their three-story home reduced to two stories, and was missing a roof.

 Angela Magaña, a UFC fighter who lives in the area, said neighbors were helping each other.